-- 3.1.1 The MD of Pincher Creek and Municipality of Crowsnest Pass will strive to engage in effective dialogue when considering land use, while maintaining jurisdiction on lands within their own boundaries. - 3.1.2 The municipalities will continue to build partnerships and foster a collaborative relationship with the adjacent municipality to promote regional interests, where deemed appropriate, including the support of mutually beneficial service agreements and shared environmental, economic and social outcomes. - 3.1.3 Both municipalities agree to jointly discuss ways to cooperate with provincial and federal agencies and utility providers to help facilitate the efficient delivery of infrastructure and services that are of a mutual benefit. - 3.1.4 The MD of Pincher Creek and Municipality of Crowsnest Pass will strive, to the best of their ability and knowledge, to refer notices of government projects to each other. - 3.1.5 Both municipalities are encouraged to share with each other the results of all publicly available technical analyses required by a Subdivision and Development Authority as part of an application, where there is the potential for impacts on lands and bodies of water.
+- 3.1.1 The Municipality of Crowsnest Pass and MD of Ranchland shall strive to engage in effective dialogue when considering land use, while still maintaining jurisdiction on lands within their own boundaries. - 3.1.2 The municipalities will continue to build partnerships and foster a collaborative relationship with the adjacent municipality to promote regional interests, where deemed appropriate, including the support of mutually beneficial service agreements and shared environmental, economic and social outcomes. - 3.1.3 Both municipalities agree to jointly discuss ways to cooperate with provincial and federal agencies and utility providers to help facilitate the efficient delivery of infrastructure and services that are of a mutual benefit. - 3.1.4 The Municipality of Crowsnest Pass and MD of Ranchland shall strive, to the best of their ability and knowledge, to refer notices of government projects to each other. - 3.1.5 Both municipalities are encouraged to share with the adjacent municipality, the results of all publicly available technical analyses required by a Subdivision and Development Authority as part of an application, where there is the potential for impacts on lands and bodies of water within the adjacent municipality.